hyperobject/snap-nxt/README.md

 * **Enjoy!**

 #NXT stuff
-You **must** have the all sensors plugged into your NXT in this arrangement:
+If you connect the sensors, connect them in the following configuration:
 * Port 1 - Touch
 * Port 2 - Sound
 * Port 3 - Light